 1. v.
-To hurl oneself headlong on wimpling wing toward brute beauty, especially in the written word, as in the manner of G.M.
+To hurl oneself headlong on wimpling wing toward brute beauty, as in the manner of G.M.
 Hopkins’ The Windhover.

 2. n.
 The writing portfolio website of Jerry Windley-Daoust.

 A Spirituality of Pruning

 Also in this issue: In Other Words: Martha, Martha; Bishop Barron: Breaking Through the Buffered Self · News: Writing News; No Shortage of People in Need; Bike Saga, Part 2 · Postscript: A Midsummer Garden

 A person’s bookshelf is another window into their soul.
 Jerry Windley-Daoust What follows is a (very) partial list of the books I’ve read over the years.
 While ebooks and online ordering make it easier to track the books I’ve read in the past ten years or so, prior to that I have nothing but my…

 I Want to Thank the Kid Who Stole My Bike